joshsizer/Full-Stack-Template/README.md

 ## Security Considerations

-I plan to work on these over the coming months.

-### Access Token Secrets (auth-server-nodejs/src/tokenSecrets.ts)

-This should be removed and the respective variables placed into a .env file, not tracked by git.

-### Database Username and Password (postgres/database.env)

-This should be changed to a example.env, left for the user to create their own .env file not tracked by git.

 ### User passwords for authentication

 I am using bcrypt for hashing and salting passwords.
 Use at your own risk (and be really hesitant to use this system for storing OTHER PEOPLE's data!)